 User-defined properties are key/value pairs, where the key is a string identifying the property and the value is the current value assigned to the property.
 Transaction property values must be objects that implement the Serializable interface.
 You manage properties in your application using the set and get methods defined in the weblogic.transaction.Transaction interface.
 Once set, properties stay with a transaction during its entire lifetime and are passed between machines as the transaction travels through the system.
 Properties are saved in the transaction log, and are restored during crash recovery processing.
 If a transaction property is set more than once, the latest value is retained.

-For detailed information on methods for setting and getting the transaction name and transaction properties, see the weblogic.transaction.Transaction Javadoc.
+For detailed information on methods for setting and getting the transaction name and transaction properties, see weblogic.transaction.Transaction in the Oracle Fusion Middleware Oracle WebLogic Server API Reference.